-Display Window Special

-Scaling Start - defines the beginning of the waveform that will be considered in the normalization calculation.
-This is only enabled when the Scaling is set to

-- Special and Normalization is used for Scale. - Scaling End defines the end of the waveform that will be considered in the normalization calculation.
-This is only enabled when the Scaling is set to Special and Normalization is used for Scale.

-• Page Mode - determines if the display shows a single page of data or is split into the left ears are placed on the left side and right ear waveforms placed on the right side.

-Full Page Split Page two columns or pages.
+- Scaling Start defines the beginning of the waveform that will be considered in the normalization calculation.
+This is only enabled when the Scaling is set to Special and Normalization is used for Scale. - Scaling End defines the end of the waveform that will be considered in the normalization calculation.
+This is only enabled when the Scaling is set to Special and Normalization is used for Scale. - Page Mode determines if the display shows a single page of data or is split into two columns or pages.
 In the Full Page mode, the waveforms occupy the entire window in a single column.
-In the Split Page mode, waveforms are displayed in two columns, recordings from page.
-In Fixed mode, the recordings snap to predetermined vertical positions.
+In the Split Page mode, waveforms are displayed in two columns, recordings from the left ears are placed on the left side and right ear waveforms placed on the right side.

+• Move Mode - determines how waveforms can be placed and moved on the page.
+In both modes the waveforms snap to the left side to match the time scale.

+Fixed mode, the recordings snap to predetermined vertical positions.

 The number of available positions varies based on the Plot Size setting In Free mode, waveforms may be placed at any position vertically.
-In both modes the waveforms snap to the left side to match the time scale.

-- Move Mode determines how waveforms can be placed and moved on the - Fixed Free thus the size of waveforms and the space between them.
+In thus the size of waveforms and the space between them.
 The options are expressed as a percentage of the screen.
 The plot size can be selected from the options is provided, or the user may define a specific percentage with Other.
 Other will prompt for the percentage value.
 Larger values may result in the waveforms overlapping each other.
 At 100 % Full Screen the recordings will be overlapped and take up the entire screen.